AlanValerdi/Fast-Homework/README.md

 ## TODO:
 - Fix spaces created by default when docx is created
-- Use user entries in context
+- Use user entries in context File
 - Automatically delete docxs created to save resources

 ---